LilyBarr09/Name-That-Fish-Solved/readme.md

 - [ ] Variables should be named logicially
 - [ ] No unneccessary console logs
 - [ ] No commented out blocks of code (Code comments are fine)
-- [ ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)
+- [ X ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)

 ### Assignment Specific Requirements